Library Specialist III - Events & Visual Communications Specialist

 • Serves as the initial point of contact for visual communication needs which may include leading or delegating the creation of physical and digital signage, ensuring accessibility and consistency across platforms.

-• Leads the workgroup tasked with maintaining the Libraries’ social media presence.
+• Leads the workgroup tasked with maintaining the Libraries’ social media presence, and serves on the Libraries Communication Functional Group.

-As a member of a team supporting Public Services, contributes to its success by:
+As a member of a team supporting Public Services (User Experience UX):

-• Assisting with the regular training of Public Services student colleagues.
+• Assists with the regular training of student colleagues.

-• Acting as backup for the approval of Public Services student colleague timecards in the absence of the Public Services Coordinator.
+• Acts as backup for the approval of student colleague timecards in the absence of the Public Services (UX) Lead.

-• May direct student colleague work on a project-by-project basis.
+• May direct student colleagues work on a project-by-project basis.

 Non-Essential Functions: